airtasker/proxay/README.md

 ### [`yakbak`](https://github.com/flickr/yakbak)

 Proxay is very similar to `yakbak`.
-There are couple of differences:
+There are a couple of differences:

-- It's purely an HTTP server.
+- Proxay is purely an HTTP server.
 You control it through HTTP as well (see [**Specifying a tape**](#specifying-a-tape)).
-- It automatically replaces `host` headers so the backend doesn't reject mismatching requests.
+- Proxay automatically replaces `host` headers so the backend doesn't reject mismatching requests.

 ### [`vcr`](https://github.com/vcr/vcr)